 bands is that they play a bit too tight and have a sterile, modern sound to their albums, thus ruining the whole thing.

-pure Black Metal riffs, but these are brief and soon give way to Teutonic-inspired Thrash, which dominates most of the recording.
+some pure black metal riffs, but these are brief and soon give way to Teutonic-inspired thrash, which dominates most of the

-The majority of the riffs are purely '80s-inspired and, along with several of the solos, hearken back to the middle of the
+recording.
+The majority of the riffs are purely '80s-inspired and, along with several of the solos, hearken back to the middle

-decade.
-For the most part, the songs maintain an intense pace, but there are times when things relax just enough to let the
+of the decade.
+For the most part, the songs maintain an intense pace, but there are times when things relax just enough to

-riffs breathe a bit and to accentuate the dark atmosphere, such as in "Moonlight Sorcery".
-There are even moments that are
+let the riffs breathe a bit and to accentuate the dark atmosphere, such as in "Moonlight Sorcery".
+There are even moments

-a little more melodic, showing some old Mercyful Fate influence, perhaps.
-Rather than just utilizing harsh Black Metal vocals
+that are a little more melodic, showing some old Mercyful Fate influence, perhaps.
+Rather than just utilizing harsh black

-over traditional Thrash riffs, the members of Transilvania do well in composing songs that seamlessly transition from one
+metal vocals over traditional thrash riffs, the members of Transilvania do well in composing songs that seamlessly transition

 Morbid Majesty is a great little demo, oozing the sort of old